Seagate Replica - Frequently Asked Questions

 What Operating Systems does Replica support?

-Replica supports Windows 7, Windows Vista (Home Basic, Home Premium, Business, and Ultimate), and Windows XP Home and XP Professional (Service Pack 2).
+Replica is supported on the following operating systems - Windows 7, Windows Vista (Home Basic, Home Premium, Business, and Ultimate), and Windows XP Home and XP Professional (Service Pack 2).

 How do I know Replica is really backing up my PC?
 Does Replica tell me it's working?